 If you live in Scotland, but registered with a GP practice in England, you'll need to present your prescription for dispensing in Scotland together with your Entitlement Card.

 The name and address on the card must match those on the English prescription form (FP10).
 If a patient presents a prescription for dispensing at a pharmacy in England they'll be required to pay the English charge unless they fall within one of the exemption categories listed in the equivalent English Regulations.

 Registering with a GP in Scotland or no longer live in Scotland

 If a person named on an Entitlement Card registers with a GP in Scotland, or is no longer ordinarily and legally resident in Scotland, that person or the person's representative must inform Practitioner Services and return the Entitlement Card to Practitioner Services.

-If you live within the Borders NHS Board area, send your Entitlement Card back to the Edinburgh Regional Office and clearly marked on the envelope 'Entitlement Card'.
+If you live within the Borders NHS Board area, send your Entitlement Card back to the Edinburgh Regional Office and clearly mark the envelope 'Entitlement Card'.

-If you live within the Dumfries & Galloway NHS Board area, send your Entitlement card back to the Glasgow Regional Office and clearly mark on the envelope 'Entitlement Card'.
+If you live within the Dumfries & Galloway NHS Board area, send your Entitlement Card back to the Glasgow Regional Office and clearly mark the envelope 'Entitlement Card'.